MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-rename.md

 1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Choose **Devices** > **All devices** > choose a device > **...** > **Rename device**.
-3. In the **Rename device** blade, type the new name in the text box.
+3. In the **Rename device** pane, type the new name in the text box.
 You can use letters, numbers, and hyphens.
 The name must contain at least one letter or hyphen.
 Android Enterprise dedicated devices are an exception, and don’t require a letter or hyphen.
 4. If you want to restart the device after renaming it, choose **Yes** next to **Restart after rename**.
 5. Choose **Rename**.